jsimmons01/Teacher-Survey-Form/README.md

 # Teacher-Survey-Form

+## Description
-#Sample survey for students to give feedback to teachers
-*Will create validation in the near future
+Sample survey for students to give feedback to teachers *Will create validation in the near future

+## What did I learne
+Another way to open modal.
+I could create a style and toggle the style or change the display style.
+Will continue making this more proficient